Caroline Moreau

 Caroline Moreau (born February 17, 2010) is an American artistic gymnast.
-She is the 2025 U.S. Junior National Champion.
+She is the 2025 U.S. Junior National Champion and is a three-time Junior World Championships bronze medalist.

 Junior gymnastics career

 2024

 In February she competed at the 2024 Winter Cup where she won bronze on uneven bars and balance beam and placed fifth in the all-around.

 In May she competed at the 2024 U.S. Classic, where she won silver on vault and placed sixth in the all-around, seventh on balance beam and eighth on floor exercise.

 2025

-In February, she competed at the 2025 Winter Cup where she won silver on floor exercise.
+In February, Moreau competed at the 2025 Winter Cup where she won silver on floor exercise behind Vivi Crain.
 In April, she competed at the 2025 City of Jesolo Trophy, where she helped team USA win gold in the team event.
 She also won gold on balance beam and floor exercise, silver in the all-around and bronze on vault.